Q: When are tax bills mailed?

 Q: Do you accept credit cards?

 A: Yes.
-However, the taxpayer must pay a convenience fee of 2.45% to 2.65% of the amount charged.
+However, the taxpayer must pay a convenience fee of 2.65% of the amount charged.
 Payments can be made online, over the phone, thorough email or regular mail, or in person when I am at the Library.
 Beneficial Bank cannot process credit card payment.
 However, they will take cash and Bonny will not take cash (it is a safety issue).

 Q: Do you accept cash?